Want to master Blender? Click here! and get our E-Book

 • Image textures

-There are also more specific tools dedicated to creating textures.
+There are also entire programs dedicated to creating these texture sets.
 These programs can generally output image textures that we can plug into Blender.
+The most well known one is Substance Designer.
+A free alternative to check out is Quixel Mixer.

-A procedural texture is a mathematical operation that creates some kind of pattern.
+A procedural texture on the other hand is a mathematical operation that creates some kind of pattern.
 Often a black and white pattern or with very elaborate colors.
 Some examples of procedural textures are gradients, different kinds of noises and voronoi patterns.

 These two kinds of textures need a material but use different mappings between the texture and the object.